-In the following lines, we will dive into how the Japanese educational system handles sex education in schools, the dilemmas faced by teachers and students, and why this matters more than it seems.
+In the following sections, we will look at how the Japanese educational system handles sex education in schools, the dilemmas faced by teachers and students, and why this matters more than it seems.

 How does sex education work in Japan?